Skip to content

 Adding a segment-level (unanchored) comment

-- Via Ctrl+M with no selection: place the cursor in the source or target cell without selecting any text, press Ctrl+M. The comment is segment-level.
-Useful when you want to add a second comment to a segment without disturbing an existing one.
+Place the cursor in the source or target cell without selecting any text, then press Ctrl+M (or right-click → 💬 Add segment comment).
+The comment is attached to the whole segment rather than to a specific range.
+Useful for a general note, or for adding another comment to a segment without disturbing an existing one.

 The all-comments list

-The top half of the Segment sub-tab shows one entry per Comment — not per segment.
+The Segment sub-tab shows one entry per Comment — not per segment.
 A segment with three comments shows three entries, in document order.
 Each entry has:

-- A small footer line with the author and timestamp, plus a
+• A small footer line with the author and timestamp, plus a (right-click for edit/delete) hint.

 Right-click on a Segment header (or anywhere on the entry) opens a context menu with ✏️ Edit comment… and 🗑️ Delete comment.
 Edit opens a small dialog pre-populated with the existing text; saving with an empty text field deletes the comment.
 Delete prompts for confirmation.